Confined Space Safety Program

-A confined space as a space that must meet all three of the following criteria:
+A confined space is a space that must meet all three of the following criteria:

-- Has limited or restricted means for entry and exit, and
+- Has limited or restricted means of entry and exit, and

 - Is not designed for continuous employee occupancy